GodswillUmoh/Building_Simple_Lineear_Regression-Model/README.md

 ```

 #### predict is also a method of the regression use on the test set.
-> It is the independent variable that is use in the predict to predict the dependent variable, in this case, salary.
+> + It is the independent variable that is use to predict the dependent variable, in this case, salary.
 From this explanation, is it X_test or y_test that we use with the predict() method?
-> Answer is X_test because we want to use the independent variable (X_test) to predict the y (dependent variable being salary). y_test contains the real salary, y_pred variable is predicting salary.
+> + Answer is X_test because we want to use the independent variable (X_test) to predict the y (dependent variable being salary). y_test contains the real salary, y_pred variable is predicting salary.
 Hence, y_pred contains the predicted salary

 ```python
 y_pred= lr.predict(X_test)